rasmushenningsson/AMLStateSpace/ProjectionPlots/README.md

 ```
 julia +1.10 --project
 ```
-in order to start `Julia 1.10` and load the right project.
+in a terminal to start `Julia 1.10` and load the right project.

 In the Julia REPL, run
 ```julia-repl